dovecot/documentation/source/configuration_manual/mail_location/index.rst

 Variables
 ^^^^^^^^^^
-You can use several variables in the ``mail_location`` setting.
+You can use several variables in the :ref:`setting-mail_location` setting.
 See :ref:`config_variables` for a full list, but the most commonly used ones are:

 ======= =====================================================================
    %u     Full username.